NATO Rapid Deployable Corps – Greece

-The III Hellenic Army Corps / NATO Rapid Deployable Corps – Greece, abbreviated NRDC-GR (Greek: Γ' Σωμα Στρατού), is an operational headquarters of the Hellenic Army, intended for the direction of international operations undertaken by the European Union and NATO.
+The Supreme Military Command of Epirus and Macedonia / NATO Rapid Deployable Corps – Greece, abbreviated NRDC-GR (Greek: ΑΣΔΗΜ), is an operational headquarters of the Hellenic Army, intended for the direction of international operations undertaken by the European Union and NATO.
 The HQ was originally going to replace the III Army Corps of the Hellenic Army altogether, taking control of its rapid response units, but this was changed in 2009, so that the two HQs essentially co-exist as a joint formation, each controlling different units of the old Army Corps.
-The Corps is based in the city of Thessaloniki since 1946.
+Both HQs are based in the city of Thessaloniki since 1946.

 Mission

 NDC-GR will provide the HQ capabilities for sustainment and rotation for prolonged operations.
 In order to operate throughout the entire spectrum of NATO missions which may range from high to low intensity, an FLR(L) HQ must be able to fulfill the two broad functions of sustaining/rotating an HRF(L) HQ or as an AJFCC.

 NDC-GR HQ will be declared to NATO and will be placed under OPCOM to SACEUR once the North Atlantic Council has agreed upon a mission.
 The HQ can be deployed as an FLR (L) HQ Alliance-wide and beyond.
 It will be able to operate throughout the entire mission spectrum, ranging from PSO up to high intensity combat operations in any physical environment.